Selling losers to offset gains. $3,000 annual deduction against ordinary income. Wash sale rule (30 days). Automated harvesting services.

 Ignoring the wash sale rule.
 Many investors sell and then immediately buy the same fund, thinking they locked in the loss.
 That error disallows the loss BECAUSE repurchases within 30 days of sale of a substantially identical security trigger the rule.

 Overlooking transaction costs and tracking error.
-People count gross tax savings but ignore 400 in trading costs and 0.1
+People count gross tax savings but ignore $25 to $400 in trading costs and 0.1

 to 0.5 ext{5} tracking slippage, which can erase a large fraction of the benefit.